zwldarren/ai-hedge-fund/README.md

 ## Feature Requests

-If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and make it is tagged with `enhancement`.
+If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and make sure it is tagged with `enhancement`.

 ## License